strangebuzz/phpquiz/README.txt

 @Refactoring/cleanup
 ————————————————————————————————————————————————————————————————————————————————

-* Join on answers in the show method
+* DB Join on answers in the show method
+* Rename app.js to show.js (add a bacic app.js + create a sf slot for this)

 References